CCBCC-ISS/docs/JavaScript Code Standards.md

     }());
 ```

-## Comparing and Equality
+---

-It's a common pattern in languages like C# to check for null like
+It's a common pattern in languages like C# to check for null like this:

 ```csharp
     if (myObj == null) {